 2. A Condenser to reject the heat from the refrigerant system.

 3. A Compressor to establish the pressures required to force the heat to travel “uphill.”

 4. A Liquid Metering Device to regulate the flow of refrigerant and to establish two pressure zones.

->

-> This is just a very quick, basic, overview of the lesson plan we provide at our basic refrigeration course (course material produced by the Carrier Corporation), hopefully it is just enough to help better understand the basic refrigeration cycle.
-For more in depth information, please come and take a class.
+This is just a very quick overview of basic refrigeration fundamentals (course material produced by the Carrier Corporation), hopefully it is just enough to help better understand the basic refrigeration cycle.
+For more in depth information check with equipment providers and take a class.